2 Easy Milk Kefir Smoothie Recipes (Gut Healthy!)

 Store your strained kefir in the refrigerator with a tight lid for up to 10-14 days.

-If you want to put your grains on a bread, simply put them in a pint jar, cover with milk, place a tight fitting lid on and place in the fridge immediately.
+If you want to put your grains on a break, simply put them in a pint jar, cover with milk, place a tight fitting lid on and place in the fridge immediately.
 This will slow the fermentation process and allow you some flexibility in making your kefir.